fwuffyboi/peek/README.md

 sudo rm -rf /usr/local/bin/peek

 # Only if you would like to delete the config directory too
+# The config directory stores the configuration file, log file and the IP to country database
 sudo rm -rf /home/{YOUR_USERNAME}/.config/peek
 ```

-### Screenshots (v0.0.1 - These are not up to date)
+### Screenshots (From v0.8.7-alpha)
 ![Screenshot](/src/assets/readme/ss-api-full.png)
+URL: `/api/stats/all`

-The above screenshot shows the full API response from the server located at `/api/stats/all`.
+The above screenshot shows the full API response from the server.
 This is the most detailed response you can get from the API.
 Below is shown an example of what peek would log for this request.
 I request the /api/stats/all endpoint from my Pixel 6a device on IP 192.168.0.57, to my server at 192.168.0.80.
 The server's hostname is fedorable.